ntextreme3/dotfiles/README.md

 ## Teardown

-Reminder to purge old one.
+Reminder to purge old pc.
+Check the Teardown note.